Daniel-KM/Omeka-S-module-Deduplicate/README.md

 Voir le [Lisez-moi] en français.

 [Deduplicate] is a module for [Omeka S] that allows to search for duplicate resources based on a value and to merge them.
+The deletion of duplicates can be done automatically, only the first resource is kept.

-The search of duplicate resources can be done strictly or with heuristics:
+In manual mode, the search of duplicate resources can be done strictly or with
+heuristics:

 - [Similar text]
   The number of matching characters is calculated by finding the longest first